Python Operators – All types with examples.

 //, ** | // Floor division – Returns the smallest integer of the result. ** Exponential, One operand is the power of another | x = 5; | 2 25 |

-Relational Operators – Compare two Operands
+Relational Operators – For comparing two operands.

 Relation Operators | Meaning | Code | Output |